 Instructions

-- Combine flours, oats, sugar, cinnamon, baking powder, baking soda and salt in a large bowl.
+- In a mixing bow, combine the flours, oats, sugar, cinnamon, baking powder, baking soda, and salt.
 Make a well in center of the mixture and set aside.

-- Combine the yogurt, milk, oil, vanilla, egg, and banana in another large bowl.
+- In another large bowl, combine the yogurt, milk, oil, vanilla, egg, and banana.
+Gently fold in the berries and peaches.

-- Add the yogurt and fruit mixture to the flour mixture and stir just until moistened.
+- Add the flour mixture to the yogurt and fruit mixture, half at a time, and stir just until incorporated.

-- Using a large ice cream scoop, fill about 20 greased muffin cups.
+- Using a large ice cream scoop, fill the prepared muffin cups.

-- Sprinkle with a few almonds and a half teaspoon or so of shredded coconut, and then bake for 15-17 minutes or until the muffins pass the toothpick test.
+- Sprinkle with a few almonds and a half teaspoon or so of shredded coconut, and then bake on the middle rack for about 18 minutes or until the muffins pass the toothpick test.
 Be careful not to over-bake.

 - Cool in pans for 10 minutes, and then remove to a wire rack.